esr360/pseudojQuery/README.md

 All credit goes to [@collypops](https://twitter.com/collypops) for his article [Safely using .ready() before including jQuery](http://writing.colin-gourlay.com/safely-using-ready-before-including-jquery/).

-SudojQuery allows you to include jQuery code before including jQuery.
+PseudojQuery allows you to include jQuery code before including jQuery.
 This allows you to load jQuery at the bottom of your page to prevent render blocking.

-Minified, the `sudojQuery-start` and `sudojQuery-end` files are only **209 bytes** and **123 bytes** respectively.
+Minified, the `pseudojQuery-start` and `pseudojQuery-end` files are only **209 bytes** and **123 bytes** respectively.

 ##### Bower Installation

 ```
-bower install sudojQuery
+bower install pseudojQuery
 ```

 ### Usage

 ##### Build with Grunt

-If you are using Grunt, navigate to your `sudojQuery` directory and run:
+If you are using Grunt, navigate to your `pseudojQuery` directory and run:

 ```
 npm install